adsharma/adsharma.github.io/_posts/2025-01-19-fquery-meets-sqlmodel.md

 # Fquery meets SQLModel
 Keep your Graphs and dataclasses and make them even more powerful with SQLModel and DuckDB!

 Fquery [started](https://adsharma.github.io/fquery/) as a graph query engine for nested JSON objects (think jq) that's integrated into higher level programming languages with static types.
-The vision was to make it easy to extract a large application query and ship it to a backend optimizer for whole query execution.
+The vision was to make it easy to extract a large application query and ship it to a backend optimizer for whole query optimization.

-SQLModel is a popular ORM for python written by the author of FastAPI which builds on previous work by pydantic (runtime data validation library) and sqlalchemy (SQL toolkit and ORM).
+[SQLModel](https://sqlmodel.tiangolo.com/) is a popular ORM for python written by the author of FastAPI which builds on previous work by pydantic (runtime data validation library) and sqlalchemy (SQL toolkit and ORM).

 In the upcoming 0.3 release, fquery seeks to integrate with relational databases by innovating along side SQLModel.

 ## What problems are we solving?

 While some graph databases use [custom disk formats](https://neo4j.com/developer/kb/understanding-data-on-disk/), a more popular option is to store graphs in a relational database.
 Facebook stores the graph in MySQL and puts a transactional write through cache in the front.
+So does pinterest and many other industry paractitioners.

-If you want to query neo4j's node store or property store, you have to use a custom language dialect as opposed to query engines optimized for columnar store such as duckdb and more widely used dialects of SQL.
+If you want to query neo4j's node store or property store, you have to use a custom language dialect as opposed to query engines optimized for columnar storage such as duckdb and more widely used dialects of SQL.

-If you squint and look at the most optimzied storage layout [block format](https://neo4j.com/videos/nodes-2024-block-format-the-next-generation-graph-native-storage-engine/), the dense store looks like a B+ tree based table.
+If you squint and look at the most optimzied storage layout [block format](https://neo4j.com/videos/nodes-2024-block-format-the-next-generation-graph-native-storage-engine/) in a graph database, the dense store looks like a B+ tree based table.

 ## Python Object Ecosystem